Oasis are a band like no other – the reunion hype is fully justified

 “I don’t have the same attitude as him,” he continued, comparing Liam’s voice to “a shot of tequila” and his to “half a Guinness”...
 “Liam’s is 10 shots of tequila on a Friday night,” he joked.

 “I would prefer to be in a band, and we should never ever have split up,” Liam said in 2017.
 He and Noel needed to have a “good old chat about what’s what”, he reckoned.
-From the sounds of it, finally, that’s exactly what they did.
+Finally, it seems, that’s exactly what they did.

 Join our commenting forum